 Check out the many [many] churches and basilicas

 I realize this might sound boring to some of you but the churches in Rome really are a sight to see!
 They are intricately designed with little ornate details guaranteed to delight.
 If that flowery sentence still wasn’t enough to convince you, consider it a tour of Christian history.
-There are more than 200 churches in the city so plenty to chose from.
+There are more than 200 churches in the city so plenty to choose from.

-Chillax on the Spanish Steps
+Hang Out on the Spanish Steps

 Named for the Spanish embassy next door, these steps are the social hub of Rome.
 You’re guaranteed to hear at least 4 different languages just by sitting on the steps and listening to those that pass by.
 Don’t just bum around at the bottom — climb to the top of the staircase for a wonderful view of the surrounding area.
 While you’re up there, hang out at the piazza at the top [free], visit the church of the Santissima Trinità dei Monti [free], and make a friend or two [also free].
 Just don’t eat on the steps.
-Since its recent renovation, eating on the steps is prohibited and can result in a fine [definitely not free].
+Since its recent renovation, eating on the steps is prohibited and can result in a fine [which is definitely not free].

-If you are able to control the timing of your visit, aim to visit the museums of the city on a Sunday.
+If you are able to control the timing of your visit, aim to visit the museums in the city on a Sunday.
 On the first Sunday of the month, state museums offer free admission.
 While this usually doesn’t include any special exhibits, it is still a helluva discount.
 You can find a list of the state museums here.
 On the last Sunday of the month, the Vatican museums also offer free admission.
 That one is definitely worth it!
 Be warned though: the lines to these museums are super long on these dates so be sure to weigh time vs. cost.

 Climb Aventine Hill and peek across the city at the Knights of Malta Keyhole